jkoois/hello-world/README.md

 # hello-world
-This is a first and a second.
+This is a first, a second and a third.